In the Matter of the Petition of Ham Hung Wah by Tom Sing for Writ of Habeas Corpus (1911) |

 |

-Excerpts from the 1893 appropriations act show funding for a range of federal projects on tribal lands in the late nineteenth century.
+This appropriations act shows funding for a range of federal projects on tribal lands in the late nineteenth century.
 Monies were allocated toward payroll for agents, interpreters, surveyors, and boarding school superintendents, as well as traveling and various expenses for same; treaty stipulations and material support on reservations and treaty lands; boarding schools; and distribution on interest of trust fund stocks.
 The act shows key federal interventions in the establishment of institutions, as well as the commission later entitled the Dawes Commission.

 |